Riverside Rugby Club: Criticisms

 Riverside has been a very inconsistent team.
 The club did not win in 2002.
 Two years later, Riverside was undefeated in 2004 in the highest SCRFU division.
 In 2006, the club again had the worst record in SCRFU, and was relegated.
 In 2008, the club won the white division and made the play-offs.

 Player development

 There are many factors that can cause such inconsistent performance.
 One argument is that too much of Riverside's talent is concentrated in a few players.
 Over the years, Riverside has demonstrated an ability to recruit top-tier Fijian-American, Tongan-American and Samoan-American players.
 Some have argued that the club has not done enough to develop local talent, which makes it very dependent on these key players.

 Club status

-Another challenge for Riverside is that the club may is under-capitalized for the level of performance expected by Riverside fans.
-The more consistent high-powered Southern California teams, such as OMBAC and Belmont Shores, are well capitalized, well run professional sports organizations, that can provide the training facilities and resources expected by top rugby professionals in the United States.
+Another challenge for Riverside is that the club may be under-capitalized for the level of performance expected by Riverside fans.
+Southern California teams, such as OMBAC and Belmont Shores, are capitalized organizations that provide training facilities and resources for rugby players in the United States.